 When it comes to achieving a specific physique goal—whether it’s fat loss, muscle gain, or overall body recomposition—diet is the key to a healthy lifestyle and body figure.
-After all, nutritionists and trainers claim that achieving a physique goal is 70% diet and 30% exercise.
+After all, nutritionists and trainers “claim” that achieving a physique goal is somewhere between 70 – 80% diet and 20 – 30% exercise.

 But with so many options available, from intermittent fasting to keto, vegetarian, and high-protein diets, how do you choose the most effective one for your needs?